 - Use proper body mechanics.

-- To place a rubber mat in the tub.
+- Place a rubber mat in the tub.

 - The floor is dry before and after the bath.

-- Water is not too hot or cold.
+- The water is not too hot or cold.

 Complete Bed Bath

-This is given to patients who are unable to bathe themselves, unconscious, paralyzed, and wearing a cast on in the bathtub.
+This is given to patients who cannot bathe themselves, are unconscious, paralyzed, and wearing a cast on in the bathtub.
 Encourage patients to help with as much as possible.
 Provide lots of privacy, work quickly and efficiently, and always let the patient know what’s going on at all times.
 Bring two bowls to their bedside.
 One is for clean water, and one is for rinsing.
-You will also need lots of bath towels and washcloths available so that their bedding doesn’t get wet.
-Before you begin, decide where you want to start the bed bath, and move slowly from there.
+You will also need lots of bath towels and washcloths available to prevent their bedding from getting wet.
+Before you begin, decide where you want to start the bed bath and move slowly from there.
 Privacy is important to many seniors.
-Try to only uncover areas that you’re cleaning.
+Try only to uncover areas that you’re cleaning.

 A predictable daily routine reduces your loved ones’ overall stress and anxiety and makes them more likely to bathe without resistance.
 Many seniors don’t like to bathe because all they remember is being cold and shivering.
 Older adults feel cold much more easily than someone younger.
 So a partial bath is ideal for these circumstances.
 Always work from cleanest to dirtiest parts.
 We only wash the face, hands, underarms, back buttocks, and genitals.
 Sometimes a complete bath is too exhausting for a patient.
 Therefore, a partial bath may be given to reduce anxiety and exhaustion.

 Maintaining cleanliness is always going to be a big part of feeling better each day.
 Avoid changing their routine if possible.
-They will be more willing to bathe if they are sticking to what they’re used to, whether or not that’s the frequency of bath vs shower.
+They will be more willing to bathe if they stick to what they’re used to, whether or not that’s the frequency of bath vs. shower.
 Also, making the experience as comfortable for them as possible will make it much easier the next time.
 It will help to alleviate their fears or discomfort and make them less resistant to future bathings.